The Garden Grazer

 May 30, 2022 at 12:05 pm

 Hi Elizabeth!
 Bummer - feel free to change up the spices to ones you might enjoy better if you give it another try.
 (Or use kala namak for an eggy flavor.)
-You could also add extra tomatoes for juiciness, or top with salsa before serving!
+This scramble shouldn't be dry, but you could add extra tomatoes for juiciness, or top with salsa before serving.
+(Or try reducing the cooking time of the tofu/tomato mixture to retain more liquid.)

 Reply